 The U.S. Department of Education (ED) is a core member of the U.S. Interagency Council on Homelessness and supports the Federal Strategic Plan to Prevent and End HomelessnessOpening Doors Federal Strategic Plan to Prevent and End Homelessnessfor all people experiencing homelessness in the United States by 2020.
 This webpage includes information about ED programs that serve homeless children and youth as well as programs in other Federal agencies that serve these young people.
 Furthermore, ED has been involved in many inter-agency initiatives through the implementation of Opening Doors since 2010.
 More information on these initiatives is available below.

-In December 2015, Secretary of Education John King was elected Vice-Chair of the USICH and works in collaboration with USICH Chair, Health and Human Services Secretary Sylvia Mathews Burwell, to champion deeper cross-sector collaboration and coordination, including data-sharing agreements with strong privacy protections in compliance with federal and state law, in order to improve education and systems of support for homeless students.
+In December 2015, Secretary of Education John King was elected Vice-Chair of the USICH and worked in collaboration with USICH Chair, Health and Human Services Secretary Sylvia Mathews Burwell, to champion deeper cross-sector collaboration and coordination, including data-sharing agreements with strong privacy protections in compliance with federal and state law, in order to improve education and systems of support for homeless students.

 The State of Homeless Students in the United States